Data Science & Analytics (Higher Diploma)

 Click on the above link to the module descriptors for further information about contact hours.

-- Applications are now open for the course commencing September 2018.
+- Online Application is open for the course commencing September 2018.

 - The closing date for applications is 7th September 2018.
 These applications will be considered on a first come first served basis.